DCCCXIX/Test-task/readme.md

 https://python-poetry.org/docs/#installation

-To install the rest of dependancies, run poetry install command in bash:
+To install the rest of dependencies, run poetry install command in bash:
 ```bash
 poetry install
 ```